-HIE372A: The Diplomacy of Great Power Rivalry: International History, 1870-1914 (Offered in alternate years.)
+HIE372A: The Diplomacy of Great Power Rivalry: International History, 1870-1914

 A lecture course concentrating on the major political, economic, and social developments in international history between 1870 and 1914.
 Emphasis will be placed upon the foreign policies of the European Great Powers, as well as the United States and Japan, the rise and development of the European Alliance system, colonial rivalries, differing national and imperial strategic requirements, and the origins of the First World War.